anuroopps/OCP-CLI/README.md

 * The main method of interacting with an RHOCP cluster is by using the "oc command".

 * oc CLI is a superset of the kubectl CLI, the version, --help, and explain commands are the same for both CLIs.
 However, the oc CLI includes additional commands that are not included in the kubectl CLI, such as the oc login and oc new-project commands.

+Yes, that's correct.
+Namespaces are used to differentiate resources that have the same names within a cluster.